asmitapaul/RenAIssance/Evaluation_Test_Asmita/README.md

 ### Word Error Rate (WER):
 Measures how many words in the predicted text are wrong compared to the ground truth.
-Uses the same formuala as CER, just words are the units of measurement as opposed to individual characters.
+Uses the same formula as CER, just words are the units of measurement as opposed to individual characters.